|This is how they do it in the Hills Of Kentucky, this is the real thing!

 This tradition of making and playing a homemade guitar continued from the 1880's for many

-decades up till the 1950's.....but it never stoped there, many small magazine aritcals from the
+decades up until the 1950's.....but it never stopped there, many small magazine articles from the

-obsutityr, some artist and musicians still enjoy playing them today.
+obscurity, some Blues and Rock musicians still enjoy playing them today.

-Here is a wonderful exapmle of one being played still today, it really does take you back in time,
+Here is a wonderful example of one being played still today, it really does take you back in time,

 |This sound recording of Ry Cooders' song "Billy The Kid" is performed by Billy Gibbons of ZZ-Top and is an excerpt

-from a Mark Marion interview.
+from a Mark Maron interview.
 I have presented it here for educational and commentary purposes only in relation to

 the brief discussion about of the history of the cigar box guitar as a long forgotten instrument in American history.